fatpixelstudio/NoodleSoup/README.md

 - <del>Dolphin Browser HD: 8.5+ (voor Android)</del>
 - <del>Dolphin Browser Mini: 2.3+ (voor Android)</del>

+## Why 'stout' kit?

+I know.
+It's a silly name.
+If you really need to know the reason why such a silly name for a front-end starter kit, here goes.
+The name of my one-man web studio is Fat Pixel.
+Stout is just a synonym for 'Fat'.
+And [stout](http://en.wikipedia.org/wiki/Stout) is also a name for a dark beer which I also enjoy from time to time.
+So there's that: a silly name.

 ## Credits and thanks

 Truckloads of thanks to [Jonathan van Wunnik](https://github.com/jolantis), colleague at [Studio Dumbar](http://studiodumbar.com) who did a lot of curating on all the SCSS objects.